Indiana Criminal Justice Process

 Sometimes good parents find themselves unfairly targeted by child protective services (CPS).
 Abuse and negelect claims should never be taken lightly.
 That’s why you should defend yourself and your parental rights by speaking with a defense lawyer.

 As a client, you will receive our full commitment.
-Read some of our recent case results below or click here for all our case results. to see how Hessler Law made the difference for our clients.
+Read some of our recent case results to the right or click below for all our case results to see how Hessler Law made the difference for our clients.

 Misdemeanors are less severe than felonies and could include marijuana possession, public intoxication, and driving under the influence.
 Misdemeanors are broken up into classes in Indiana, with Class C misdemeanors being the least severe and Class A misdemeanors being the most severe.